robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

     <summary><b>Pipeline Usage</b></summary>
     </br>

-`ManagerLogger` is initialized with the `config` argument, which is a path to a local configuration file, and is passed as the `logger` argument to a `Pipeline`.
+The `ManagerLogger` class will handles logging for a `Pipeline`.
+It is passed as the `logger` argument to a `Pipeline`. `ManagerLogger` is initialized with the `config` argument, which is a path to a local logging configuration file in the format described above.

+If no `ManagerLogger` is passed to a `Pipeline`, then logging is disabled.

+[@DAMIAN] - how does it work with a multi-model engine?

+[@DAMIAN] - how does it work with a custom pipeline?

+[@DAMIAN] - is system logging enabled or disabled if not passed a Manager Logger?

+[@DAMIAN] - how does it work with

 For example, with the QA pipeline: